 When it comes to deciding what type of maintenance is best for your business, there are several factors you need to consider.
-Whether you choose preventative, reactive or predictive maintenance, each option has positives and negatives, and you need to weigh up both the pros and cons to decide which is the best choice for you and your facility.
+Whether you choose preventative, reactive or predictive maintenance, each option has its own positives and negatives.
+You must weigh up each one to decide which is the best choice for you and your facility.

 What is Preventative Maintenance?